yizhen20133868/Awesome-SLU-Survey/README.md

 ![](https://img.shields.io/badge/Status-building-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)

+# 🔥 Tutorial
+### We will provide a SLU tutorial (Spoken Language Understanding: Recent Advances and New Frontiers) at IJCAI2022.
+The Lecture for tutorial is availabel at [https://slututorial.github.io/](https://slututorial.github.io/).

+# Resource
 This repository contains a list of papers, codes, datasets, leaderboards in SLU field.
 If you found any error, please don't hesitate to open an issue or pull request.

 If you find this repository helpful for your work,  please kindly cite the following paper.
 The Bibtex are listed below: